wandvvs/winutil/README.md

     return 0;
 }
 ```
-- Let's try to get the current status of the process and the user who started it
+- Get the current status of the process and the user who started it
 ```cpp
 #include "winutil.h"